 Koshi Tappu Bird Watching Tour

-Koshi Tappu is a home to more than 485 species of birds and is also recognized as Important Bird Area of Nepal.
+Koshi Tappu is home to more than 485 species of birds and is also recognized as the Important Bird Area of Nepal.
 Reserve has suitable habitat for lots of water birds and grassland birds in Nepal.
-176 species bred in the reserve and 180 species are passage migrants or winter visitors; Birds which are frequently found in the area are Swamp Francolin , Bengal Florican, Indian nightjar, Asian Openbill, Cotton Pygmy-goose, Green Bee-eater, Eurasian Wryneck, Indian Roller, Plum-headed Parakeet, Short-eared Owlet, Pallas’s Fish Eagle, Eurasian Thick-knee, Pallas Gull, Osprey, Indian Spotted Eagle, Great Egret, Lesser Adjutant, Greater Racket-tailed Drongo, Asian Paradise Flycatcher, White-tailed stonechat, Striated Grass birds, Yellow-breasted Bunting etc. The reserve only holds the last surviving population of Wild Buffalo in Nepal.
-Other mammals include Fishing Cat, Genetic Dolphin, Golden Jackal, Jungle Cat etc.
+176 species bred in the reserve and 180 species are passage migrants or winter visitors; Birds which are frequently found in the area are Swamp Francolin, Bengal Florican, Indian nightjar, Asian Openbill, Cotton Pygmy-goose, Green Bee-eater, Eurasian Wryneck, Indian Roller, Plum-headed Parakeet, Short-eared Owlet, Pallas’s Fish Eagle, Eurasian Thick-knee, Pallas Gull, Osprey, Indian Spotted Eagle, Great Egret, Lesser Adjutant, Greater Racket-tailed Drongo, Asian Paradise Flycatcher, White-tailed stonechat, Striated Grass birds, Yellow-breasted Bunting, etc. The reserve only holds the last surviving population of Wild Buffalo in Nepal.
+Other mammals include Fishing Cat, Genetic Dolphin, Golden Jackal, Jungle Cat, etc.